 Also, Spello is part of the Strada dei Vini del Cantico, a wine route touching cities like Assisi, Perugia, Todi, Deruta and many more.
 Since 2002, a local association organizes tours, tastings, and activities to let visitors discover and get down deep into the roots and traditions of this area.

-Prepare yourself (and your stomach) for some hearty meals, as legumes, lard, bacon, cured meat, cheese, and game are the protagonists here.
+As for food, prepare yourself (and your stomach) for some hearty meals, as legumes, lard, bacon, cured meat, cheese, and game are the protagonists here.

 Also, the Spello area (and, more generally, that of Mount Subasio) is all focused on olive trees, truffles harvesting and vineyards, resulting in high-quality olive oil, some interesting truffle-based recipes and good wine.